AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Markers.md

 * `end` – the end date of the last data item
 * `current` – the current date

-In this sample, there are two text markers with the stroke configured:
+In the following sample, there are two text markers with the font, background, and position configured.
+In the text of the first marker, HTML is used.

 ```
 // create two text markers